 December 15, 2016 · Industry Developments

-Mobile bid adjustments appeal to the control freak in all of us.
+The mobile bid adjustment appeals to the control freak in all of us.
 Really.

 You’re able to do what you do best—get behind the driver’s wheel and take greater control of your mobile ads.

-If you’re a new to the concept, bid adjustments allow you to decide how (what device), where (geo-location) and when (ad scheduling) your ads show.
-If you’ve been optimizing your AdWords campaigns solely on keyword performance, that’s great; bid adjustments simply offers yet another layer to optimize.
+If you’re a new to the concept, a mobile bid adjustment allows you to decide how (what device), where (geo-location) and when (ad scheduling) your ads show.
+If you’ve been optimizing your AdWords campaigns solely on keyword performance, that’s great; but a mobile bid adjustment offers yet another layer to optimize your ads.

 Mobile bid adjustments give you the choice of choosing specific device bids for ad groups and campaigns.